• Home

 A macaron is a small French sandwich cookie made from almond flour.
 It’s a touchy recipe and difficult to get right.

-The story goes that small monasteries in France and Italy received almonds from Arabia some time before 1000 AD.
+The story goes that small monasteries in France and Italy received almonds from Arabia sometime before 1000 AD.
 In order to get the fine paste required to make the two halves of the sandwich cookie, the almonds had to be crushed, which is where the name comes from.
 The Latin “macerare” gave Italian the word “ammaccare.”

-The monks in Italy and France invented the meringue cookies, and eventually we got the French cookie “macaron.”
+The monks in Italy and France invented the meringue cookies, and eventually, we got the French cookie “macaron.”
 They’re filled with a ganache, jam, or frosting.

 In the 1800s, chefs added coconut to the dough to help them last longer.
 They wanted them to survive the journey overseas on a sailing ship.
 As the cookies became available to other countries, the name “macaron” became Anglicized to “macaroon.”